People

 Alexandre Debs

-Alexandre Debs, Ph.D., MIT, 2007, is an Associate Professor of Political Science.
-His research focuses on the causes of interstate war, nuclear proliferation, and democratization.
-His previous work has appeared or is forthcoming in the American Political Science Review, International OrganizationInternational SecurityInternational Studies Quarterly, the Journal of Conflict Resolution, and the Quarterly Journal of Political Science, among other outlets.
-He is the author of the book Nuclear Politics: The Strategic Causes of Proliferation (with Nuno Monteiro).
+Alexandre Debs, Ph.D., MIT, 2007, is Associate Professor and Director of Graduate Studies in the Department of Political Science at Yale University.
+Alexandre’s research focuses on the causes of war, nuclear proliferation, and democratization.
+His work has appeared or is forthcoming in top political science and international relations journals, such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, International Organization, and International Security.
+He is the author of the book “Nuclear Politics: The Strategic Causes of Proliferation” (with Nuno Monteiro), published by Cambridge University Press in 2017.
 He teaches courses on nuclear politics and game theory.

 Ana De La O

-Ana L. De La O, is associate professor of Political Science at Yale University, where she is affiliated with the MacMillan Center for International and Area Studies, the Institution of Social and Policy Studies, and the Jackson Institute for Global Affairs.
+Ana L. De La O Torres, is associate professor of Political Science at Yale University, where she is affiliated with the MacMillan Center for International and Area Studies, the Institution of Social and Policy Studies, and the Jackson Institute for Global Affairs.
 Her research relates to the political economy of poverty alleviation, clientelism and the provision of public goods.
-She is author of Crafting Policies to End Poverty in Latin America (Forthcoming, Cambridge University Press).
+She is author of Crafting Policies to End Poverty in Latin America (Cambridge University Press).
 Her articles have appeared in the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Quarterly Journal of Political Science, and the Annals of the American Academy of Political and Social Sciences.
 She earned her PhD in Political Science from the Massachusetts Institute of Technology.
 She teaches courses on the political economy of poverty alleviation, paradigms of political economy, the politics of redistribution, and quantitative research methods.

 Alan Gerber